-2. Use a dollar store chalkboard and vinyl sticker to give your dinner guests a special place to write what they’re thankful for.
+2. Use a Dollar Tree chalkboard to give your dinner guests a special place to share what they’re thankful for.

 You’ll need to prep your Dollar Tree chalkboard easel before applying any stickers or designs to the surface.
 To ensure words erase from the chalkboard completely, place a piece of chalk on its side and rub it in one direction over the entire board.
 Repeat this process in the other direction.
 If you don’t do this, any words you write on this $1.25 chalkboard may not erase fully.

-3. Turn tree branches into expensive-looking faux fall foliage with Dollar Store leaves and hot glue.
+3. Turn tree branches into expensive-looking faux fall foliage with Dollar Tree leaves and hot glue.

-Pier 1 Imports sells fall foliage for around $14 each.
+Amazon sells fall foliage for around $40 per set.
 Make your own by grabbing a $1.25 bunch of faux leaves from Dollar Tree or pruning a few branches from an outside tree.
-Apply hot glue to the base of each leaf, and attach them to the end of each branch.
+Apply hot glue to the base of each leaf and attach them to the end of each branch.

-First paint dollar store styrofoam pumpkins with two different colors of chalk paint.
-Using a ruler, lay out strips of washi tape on the surface of your table in a grid pattern to create nine even boxes.
+First, paint Dollar Tree styrofoam pumpkins with two different colors of chalk paint.
+Then using a ruler, lay out strips of orange glittery washi tape on the surface of your table in a grid pattern to create nine even boxes.
 Finally, challenge a family member to a game of Tic-Tac-Toe.

 6. Snack on ice cream cone cornucopias.

-To make your cornucopia, drip a small amount of water inside the cone, being careful not to wet the sides.
+To make your Thanksgiving cornucopia, drip a small amount of water inside an ice cream cone, being careful not to wet the sides.
 Place the tip of the cone in hot water for 30 seconds and then put it in the microwave for 20 to 30 seconds.

 Once the tip of the cone has softened, use a clean pencil to curl the cone tip.

-7. Transform ordinary dollar store spice jars into fall salt and pepper shakers.
+7. Transform ordinary Dollar Tree spice jars into fall salt and pepper shakers.

-Transfer fall-themed vinyl shapes to the outside of each shaker.
+Transfer fall-themed stickers to the outside of each mini glass shaker.
 Using painter’s tape, mask off the top to prevent any paint from getting inside.

-9. Mark your wine glass with a simple acorn charm.
+9. Mark wine glasses with simple acorn charms.

-Use styrofoam acorns, Mod Podge, glitter, hot glue and floral wire.
+Use styrofoam acorns, Mod Podge, glitter, hot glue, and floral wire to create this craft.

 Paint the styrofoam acorn with Mod Podge, then roll it in glitter.
-Once the acorn has dried, cut a piece of floral wire 2-3″ long.
+Once the acorn has dried, cut a piece of floral wire two to three inches long.